Blog/virtual-assistant-services

 Backup Coverage Included at no extra cost

-Most business owners spend 16 hours per week doing admin tasks themselves.
+Most business owners spend 16 hours a week doing admin tasks themselves.
+That is 832 hours per year not spent on sales, strategy, or customers.

 Category Specific Tasks Time Saved Weekly